-Will Donald Trump Fire Robert Mueller?
-He Apparently Thinks He Can Get Away With It
+Donald Trump Thinks He Can Get Away With Firing Robert Mueller, So, That's Great

 President Donald Trump was absolutely furious once he learned that the office and residence of his personal attorney Michael Cohen were searched by the FBI on April 9.
 Reportedly, the warrants for the raids were in part thanks to a referral from Special Counsel Robert Mueller, who of course is still in the midst of conducting his investigation into whether the Trump 2016 presidential campaign colluded with the Russian government.
 And the president is now directing his anger directly at the special counsel, which begs the question — will Donald Trump fire Robert Mueller?